 Sociology or Care, Health & Society students please contact: John McNeill - email@example.com

-Starting Fall 2014, the School of Sociology initiated a series of new programs and facilities within the School of Sociology to aid Sociology (SOC) and Care, Health and Society majors.
+In 2014, we initiated a series of new programs and facilities within the School of Sociology to aid Sociology and Care, Health and Society majors.
 A small program fee of $300 per semester for juniors and seniors in the major will be spent on the undergraduate program and is subject to strict accounting procedures and regulation of the University of Arizona and the Arizona Board of Regents.

 We are very excited about being able to offer our undergraduates new student enrichment programs that will translate into higher paying job programs for our students.
-These include:

 Mentoring and Tutoring Services

 - For Sociology majors: with Sociology graduates on how their sociology degree helped them achieve their career goals, whether that be direct employment or graduate school.